-- Student-athletes who are suspended from school may not participate or attend a game or practice on the day(s) of the suspension. - Student-athletes who are absent from school may not participate or attend a game or practice on the day(s) of the absence. - Student-athletes' eligibility will be checked each school week by way of their teachers on an Athletics Eligibility Form.
-Collecting data from teachers regarding eligibility is the responsibility of each student athlete.
-Eligibility will be reported to coaches and teachers the following morning. - In order to be eligible for trying out for or participating on a team, all student-athletes must have a GPA of at least 1.5 as well as no "F's" in any core classes (Math, Science, Social Studies, and English Language Arts). - In order to be eligible for athletics, all athletes grades 6-8 must maintain a positive "points" balance. - The 1st check in which a student is determined to be ineligible will prohibit that athlete from playing in any games/traveling with the team to off-campus games.
+- Student-athletes who are suspended from school may not participate or attend a game or practice on the day(s) of the suspension. - Student-athletes who are absent from school may not participate or attend a game or practice on the day(s) of the absence. - Student-athletes' eligibility will be checked each school week administratively.
+Eligibility will be promptly reported to coaches and teachers.
+Eligibility status will remain unaltered until the next weekly check. - In order to be eligible, all student-athletes must have a GPA of at least 1.5 as well as no "F's" in any classes. - In order to be eligible for athletics, all athletes grades 6-8 must maintain a "House Points" balance of more than 0. - The 1st check in which a student is determined to be ineligible will prohibit that athlete from playing in any games/traveling with the team to off-campus games.
 Ineligible students are expected to use this extra time within their schedules to meet with teachers and improve academic standing. - The next consecutive check in which a student is determined to be ineligible will prohibit that athlete from playing in any games/traveling with the team to off-campus games.
 In addition, the athlete may not attend team practices.
 Ineligible students are expected to use this extra time within their schedules to meet with teachers and improve academic standing.